Tanjong Tokong line

 The Tanjong Tokong line, also spelt as the Tanjung Tokong line, is a proposed light rail transit or monorail system in Penang.
 The 7 km line is planned to connect George Town's city centre with its northern suburb of Tanjong Tokong.
-The line has eight stations, with potential extensions towards Tanjong Bungah and Batu Ferringhi.
+The line will have eight stations, with potential extensions towards Tanjong Bungah and Batu Ferringhi.

-The line is a component of the Penang Transport Master Plan and contains interchange stations towards the Mutiara line and Ayer Itam line.
+The line is a component of the Penang Transport Master Plan, and will interchange with the under-construction Mutiara line and proposed Ayer Itam line.
 Along with the Mutiara line, the line may be part of the northern end of Penang's first light rail transit alignment from Bayan Lepas to Tanjong Bungah.

-Following the federal takeover of the Mutiara LRT, the Tanjong Tokong line will be incorporated as a future of the Mutiara Line LRT (MLLRT) extension.
+Following the federal takeover of the Mutiara line, the Tanjong Tokong line is planned to be incorporated into a future extension of the Mutiara line.

 Station listing

-There are eight stations over the 7 km route of the Tanjong Tokong line.
+There are eight stations proposed over the 7 km route of the Tanjong Tokong line.
 The line's southern terminus is located at Komtar, while its northern terminus is located at Tanjong Tokong.